← Home@vincelwt

 At the beginning, podcasts are tough because you don’t understand shit.
 It’s really frustrating to listen to a conversation without understanding the context.

 Still, your brain will slowly get used to the language and you’ll be able to discern words with time.
-Then understand.
+You will also subconsciously absorb better pronunciation.

-Listening to podcasts in another language is a good way to fall asleep also.
+Bonus: As a light sleeper, I found listening to podcasts in another language is a great way to fall asleep quickly.

 When you drive find an online radio with good mix of music + talking.